 Quantity

 The Maximum Daily Quantity (“MaxDQ”) under the agreement would be 100,000 MMBtu per day.
 62,000 MMBtu per day would be the Firm Gas Supply quantities (“Firm MaxDQ”).
 38,000 MMBtu per day would be the Supplemental Gas Supply quantities (“Supplemental MaxDQ”).
 The Firm MaxDQ and the Supplemental MaxDQ are further defined in Tables 1, 2, 3, and 4.

-The Firm MaxDQ would be scheduled each day by ENA for Lakeland unless Lakeland elects to exercise its option under the Buy Back Provisions hereinThe MaxDQ will increase in the future to 110,000 MMBtu/day and the ,.
+The Firm MaxDQ would be scheduled each day by ENA for Lakeland unless Lakeland elects to exercise its option under the Buy Back provision herein, or unless ENA elects to exercise its option under the Recall of Delivered Gas Supply provision herein.

+The MaxDQ will increase in the future to 110,000 MMBtu/day and the Firm MaxDQ will increase in the future to 72,000 MMBtu per day, coincident with start up of operations of the ANR Pipeline capacity if Lakeland has elected to exercise its option under the ANR Incremental Transportation Capacity provision herein.

 The Supplemental MaxDQ would be requested by Lakeland on a day ahead basis for any day in which such gas might be needed by Lakeland.
 Upon Lakeland’s request, ENA would propose available quantities, pricing, and timing.
 Lakeland would accept or reject all or a portion of the quantity proposed as Lakeland’s fuel and power economics dictate.
 The quantity ultimately agreed to between the parties would be a firm obligation of the parties.